 Schools: Engineering for a Cause

-We meet with the engineering instructor(s) at a school first to design a special project to help someone with a disability and to fit it into their curriculum.
-The class received a real client with a need without a commercial solution.
-Our method:
+We meet with the engineering instructor(s) at a school first to design a special project to help someone with a disability and to fit the project into the school's curriculum.
+Our method serves to:

 Recent School Partnerships: